Network Inspection for Detecting Strategic Attacks

-\ABSTRACT{We study the generic problem of strategic network inspection, in which a defender (inspection agency) is tasked with detecting the presence of multiple attacks in the network.
-The defender has access to a limited number of detectors that she can randomly position in the network to monitor its components.
-We address the question of determining a randomized inspection strategy with minimum number of detectors that ensures a target expected attack detection rate.
-To address this question, we formulate a mathematical program with constraints involving the Nash equilibria of a large-scale strategic game between the defender and attacker.
-We develop a novel approach to construct an approximate equilibrium strategy profile of the game by utilizing solutions of minimum set cover and maximum set packing problems.
-This construction can be viewed as a generalization of some of the previously known results in security games, and is scalable to large-scale networks.
-Importantly, by using game-theoretic and combinatorial arguments, we provide optimality guarantees of our solution to the inspection problem in terms of the number of detectors and attack detection rate.
-We also derive a structural result on the attack detection rate in equilibrium, which can be applied to further improve these guarantees through a column generation procedure.
+\ABSTRACT{This article studies a problem of strategic network inspection, in which a defender (agency) is tasked with detecting the presence of multiple attacks in the network.
+An inspection strategy entails monitoring the network components, possibly in a randomized manner, using a given number of detectors.
+We formulate the network inspection problem $(\mathcal{P})$ as a large-scale bilevel optimization problem, in which the defender seeks to determine an inspection strategy with minimum number of detectors that ensures a target expected detection rate under worst-case attacks.
+We show that optimal solutions of $(\mathcal{P})$ can be obtained from the equilibria of a large-scale zero-sum game.
+Our equilibrium analysis involves both game-theoretic and combinatorial arguments, and leads to a computationally tractable approach to solve $(\mathcal{P})$.
+Firstly, we construct an approximate solution by utilizing solutions of minimum set cover (MSC) and maximum set packing (MSP) problems, and evaluate its detection performance.
+In fact, this construction generalizes some of the known results in network security games.
+Secondly, we leverage properties of the optimal detection rate to iteratively refine our MSC/MSP-based solution through a column generation procedure.
+Computational results on benchmark water networks demonstrate the scalability, performance, and operational feasibility of our approach.
+The results indicate that utilities can achieve a high level of protection in large-scale networks by strategically positioning a small number of detectors.

 }

 \SUBJECTCLASS{Games/group decisions: noncooperative; Search and surveillance; Programming: integer: applications.}

 \eqspace